iris-hep/analysis-grand-challenge/docs/taskbackground.rst

 1. Input
 ---------------------------------------------------------------
 Input data is five sets of ``ROOT``-files.
-Each set is produced in MC simulation and represents a partial interaction channel, one of five: **:math:`t\bar{t}`**-channel, **single top s**-channel, **single top t**-channel, **single top tW**-channel, **Wjets**-channel.
+Each set is produced in MC simulation and represents a partial interaction channel, one of five: **ttbar**-channel, **single top s**-channel, **single top t**-channel, **single top tW**-channel, **Wjets**-channel.
 The ``ROOT``-file structure can be represented as a schematic:

 .. image:: images/input_structure.png
   :width: 60%
   :alt: Diagram showing the structure of each ``ROOT`` file with separate fields for electrons, muons, and jets.

 This diagram shows only those fields that will be required for further analysis, such as electron, muon, and jet.
 Each of these branches has its number of particles (:math:`N_e`, :math:`N_{\mu}`, :math:`N_{jet}`), the transverse momentum value (:math:`p_T`) that will be used in the following sections for events filtering.
 Also, jets have a b-tag value, which is the output of a discriminator used to identify b-jets (jets produced by b-quark).

 The analysis task involves selecting events from the input dataset in which measured quantities originate from :math:`t\bar{t}` decay.
 In real data, one cannot know with 100\% certainty that an event comes from a specific process, including :math:`t\bar{t}` decay.
 Through our simulated data, we can ascertain the truth information of each event, which provides us extra tools to develop our analysis.
 Our data is separated by file into five channels: **ttbar**, **single_top_s_chan**, **single_top_t_chan**, **single_top_tW**, and **wjets**).

 2. Event Selection
 ---------------------------------------------------------------
 Not all event information is needed for this analysis.
-The only objects to which selection criteria will be applied are leptons (electrons and muons) and jets that are the products of $t\bar{t}$ decay.
+The only objects to which selection criteria will be applied are leptons (electrons and muons) and jets that are the products of :math:`t\bar{t}` decay.
 In the semi-leptonic decay channel of :math:`t\bar{t}` production, two jets, two b-jets, and one lepton are expected, as can be concluded from the diagram below:

 .. image:: images/ttbar.png
   :width: 80%
   :alt: Diagram of a :math:`t\bar{t}` event with four jets and one lepton.

 Here is an example of the above signature in CMS Open Data.
 Since this is Monte Carlo simulated data, we can look at the particles that the jets originate from.
 The jets are plotted as circles in the :math:`\eta`-:math:`\phi` plane, and color-coordinated with the truth particles they are matched to.
 Note that :math:`\phi` is a circular variable, so the top of the graph matches to the bottom.
 The jets that are outlined in solid black are b-tagged, which means that they have properties which strongly indicate that they originate from bottom quarks.

-To look at more events, take a look at **Plot :math:`t\bar{t}` Events**.
+To look at more events, take a look at "Plot :math:`t\bar{t}` Events".

 .. image:: images/event3.png
   :width: 80%